 It also has 330 million monthly active users.

 But if you’re afraid of Reddit, you’re missing out on a lucrative marketing opportunity … assuming you know how to leverage the site.
 My goal with this blog post is to help marketers better understand what people on Reddit want.

 Full disclosure: I’m a Redditor.
-I use it as a super fan of the website first and as a marketer second.
-If you come into Reddit and start spamming the community with garbage content – I hope you get banned and learn your lesson quickly.
+When I’m on the site, I’m a Redditor first and a marketer second.
+If you come into Reddit and start spamming the community with garbage content, I hope you get banned and learn your lesson quickly.

 Here’s a quick run down on some of my thoughts on how Reddit can and should be used:

-Reddit has always been one of my favorite sites personally and a site that I’ve considered a marketing goldmine professionally for years.
-A couple years back I interviewed some of the best Reddit marketers in the world, experimented with Reddit aggressively and eventually wrote a book on what I learned about Reddit Marketing.
-Today we’re going even deeper…
+According to recent reports, Reddit generates more desktop traffic than Facebook, Twitter, and Yelp: In 2018 Reddit was the third most visited website after YouTube and Google.
+Even though the numbers don’t include mobile visits, the fact that Reddit is generating this type of volume is a huge sign that marketers should be paying attention to the site.
+Reddit has always been one of my favorite sites personally, and I’ve considered it a marketing goldmine for years.
+A couple of years back I interviewed some of the best Reddit marketers in the world, experimented with Reddit aggressively and eventually wrote a book on what I learned about Reddit Marketing Today we’re going even deeper.

-Today we’re going to uncover some of the research that I wish I had when I first started leveraging Reddit as a marketing channel.
-We’ll dive into:
+Today we’re going to look at some of the research I wish I had access to when I first started leveraging Reddit as a marketing channel.